Ingredient

 Where do we get it?

-Lush UK sources Fair Trade and organic cocoa butter from the Dominican Republic, Peru and Sierra Leone.
+Lush* source Fair Trade and organic cocoa butter made from beans sourced from the Dominican Republic, Peru and Sierra Leone.

-With seven manufacturing sites across the globe, this information may vary depending on where your Lush products were made.
+*With several manufacturing sites across the globe, this information may vary depending on where your Lush products were made.

 What are the benefits for people and the planet?

-Each of the sources for this cocoa butter is organic and fair trade.
-Moreover, the supplier who provides us with Sierra Leonean cocoa butter has been investing to help restore the Gola rainforest by opening farmer field schools that teach regenerative agriculture and by supporting local farmers.
+Our organic, Fair Trade cocoa butter supports smallholder farmers and local communities and is fully traceable from source to skin.
+We source cocoa beans from the Dominican Republic, Peru, and Sierra Leone.
+The supplier of our Sierra Leonean cocoa beans has been investing in restoring the Gola rainforest by supporting local farmers and opening farmer field schools that teach regenerative agriculture.
 This support ranges from access to these schools, helping obtain Fair Trade and/or organic certifications, to selling the butter worldwide at a fair price.
 Learn more about their amazing work here.

 What are the benefits of cocoa butter for your skin and hair?